rxdi/xmigrate/README.md

 ```

-# Typescript configuration
+# TypeScript configuration

-When you change your configuration file to `xmigrate.ts` it will automatically `Transpile` to `ES5` and will be loaded
+When you change your configuration file to `xmigrate.ts` it will automatically transpile to `ES5` and will be loaded

-This type of configuration requires `@gapi/cli` to be installed since we will `Transpile` configuration with it!
+This type of configuration requires `@gapi/cli` to be installed since we will transpile configuration with it!

 ```bash
 npm i -g @gapi/cli